 Learning outcome Descriptor Identify own strengths and develop areas for growth.
 Students are able to see themselves as individuals with various abilities and skills, of which some are more developed than others.
-Demonstrate that challenges have been undertaken, developing new skills in the process.
+Demonstrate that challenges have been undertaken, develop- ing new skills in the process.
 A new challenge may be an unfamiliar experience or an extension of an existing one.
-The newly acquired or developed skills may be shown through new experiences or through increased expertise in an established area.
+The newly acquired or developed skills may be shown through new experi- ences or through increased expertise in an established area.
 Demonstrate how to initiate and plan a CAS experience.
-Students can articulate the stages from conceiving an idea to executing a plan for individual or collaborative CAS experiences.
+Students can articulate the stages from conceiving an idea to executing a plan for individual or collaborative CAS experienc- es.
 Students may show their knowledge and awareness by building on a previous experience or by launching a new idea or process.
 Show commitment to, and perseverance in, CAS experiences.
-Students demonstrate regular involvement and active engagement in CAS.
+Students demonstrate regular involve- ment and active engagement in CAS.

-Demonstrate the skills and recognize the benefits of working collaboratively.
-Students are able to identify, demonstrate and critically discuss the benefits and challenges of collaboration gained through CAS experiences.
-Demonstrate engagement with issues of global significance.
-Students are able to identify and demonstrate their understanding of global issues, make responsible decisions and take appropriate action in response to the issue either locally, nationally or internationally.
-Recognize and consider the ethics of choices and actions.
-Students show awareness of the consequences of choices and actions in planning and carrying out CAS experiences.
+Demonstrate the skills Students are able to identify, demonstrate and recognize the and critically discuss the benefits and chal- benefits of working lenges of collaboration gained through collaboratively.
+CAS experiences.
+Demonstrate engage- ment with issues of global significance.
+Students are able to identify and demon- strate their understanding of global issues, make responsible decisions and take appropriate action in response to the issue either locally, nationally or internationally.
+Recognize and consider Students show awareness of the conse- the ethics of choices quences of choices and actions in plan- and actions. ning and carrying out CAS experiences.